Finite-Length Analysis of BATS Codes: Stopping Time of BP Decoding

-In this section, we fix a number $K$ of input symbols and compute the distribution of the stopping time of the BP decoder.
-In general, the number of received batches can be random.
-Let $N$ be the random variable of the number of batches used in the decoder.
+In this section, we analyze the BP decoder for a fixed number of input symbols.
+We study the following performance measues for BP decoding: \begin{enumerate} \item The distribution of the stopping time of $\BP{n}$, which induces the error probability of $\BP{n}$ (i.e., the probability that $\BP{n}$ fails to recover all the input symbols); \item The decrease rate of the error probability of $\BP{n}$ when $n$ increases; \item The distribution of the number of batches consumed by $\BPr$; and \item The expected number of batches consumed by $\BPr$. \end{enumerate}